alwaysbegrowing/telegram-standup-bot/README.md

 # About

-Super simple standup bot brings standup functionality to Telegram.
+Stood Bot brings standup functionality to Telegram.
 Group members are able to submit updates, and they are all sent to a shared channel at a set time.

 ## How to use